Super Bowl I: Lost recording

 NFL Films had a camera crew present, and retains a substantial amount of film footage in its archives, some of which have been released in its film productions.
 One such presentation was the NFL's Greatest Games episode about this Super Bowl, entitled "The Spectacle of a Sport" (also the title of the Super Bowl I highlight film).

-On January 11, 2016, the NFL announced that "in an exhaustive process that took months to complete, NFL Films searched its enormous archives of footage and were able to locate all 145 plays from Super Bowl I from more than a couple of dozen disparate sources.
+On January 11, 2016, the NFL announced "in an exhaustive process that took months to complete, NFL Films searched its enormous archives of footage and were able to locate all 145 plays from Super Bowl I from more than a couple of dozen disparate sources.
 Once all the plays were located, NFL Films was able to put the plays in order and stitch them together while fully restoring, re-mastering, and color-correcting the footage.
 Finally, audio from the NBC Sports radio broadcast featuring announcers Jim Simpson and George Ratterman was layered on top of the footage to complete the broadcast.
-The final result represents the only known video footage of the entire action from Super Bowl I." It then announced that NFL Network would broadcast the newly pieced together footage in its entirety on January 15, 2016—the 49th anniversary of the contest.
+The final result represents the only known video footage of the entire action from Super Bowl I." It then announced NFL Network would broadcast the newly pieced together footage in its entirety on January 15, 2016—the 49th anniversary of the contest.
 This footage was nearly all on film with the exception of several player introductions and a post-game locker room chat between Pat Summerall and Pete Rozelle.

 On June 25, 2025, missing episode hunter Ray Langstone spotted a 29-minute Avco Cartrivision release of highlights on eBay and announced this on the Missing Episodes Forum.